absurdhero/kotlisp/README.md

 interesting quirks in the Build Your Own Lisp book including q-expressions.
 Instead of implementing quote and macros, there is a quoted lisp construct built into the language denoted by curly braces instead of parenthesis.
-Other than that, the language is most similar to scheme.
+Other than that, the language is more similar to scheme than common lisp.

 ### Features